ecomp-shONgit/styloAH/README.md

 **head body coda**: Every token is evenly devided into a head, body and a tail.
 Example: "perfect" gives "pe rf ect".

 **all partitions** Every token is splited into all possible permutations öletters distributed over head, body and tail.
 Example: "man" "m a n, ma n -, m an -".

+## USAGE: Distance messure

+**DistCor**: A messure derived from the bona fide vector correlation called distance correlation.
+We use the R implementation from the energy R package.
+This implemenation is a little slow.
+Working on a own implementation / using C implementation.

 # stylo: R package for stylometric analyses